Kraisie/SeriesTracker/README.md

 * AddController: Show all options that TVDB has, since the first is not always the right (HoC, Defenders etc.)

 #### FXML/Code
+* Progressbar/-indicator when adding a series (if possible), or add label that states that adding may take a while
 * `Information` not just for `continue`-table, would be a waste of the collected data
     * Maybe one that says "Advanced Information" to also see description of episodes when you can not remember what happend (this one for all Series)
 * Consider a button for sorting by completion (and back), since by name is way more pleasant.